 Suggested revision:

-“The purpose of the Nur et al. study was to evaluate the management benefits of house mouse eradication from the SE Farallon Islands, not to determine future trends in ashy storm-petrel populations on the Island or estimate time to extinction.
-The study did, however, analyze recent trends in the ashy storm-petrel population index for the SE Farralon Islands, which is based on mist-netting, and used trend results from that analysis to model future storm-petrel population trends with and without house mouse eradication.Some of the results of the Nur et al. study are expressed as time to extinction.
-However, the models used are not calculating absolute, reliable estimates of population viability or growth rates, but relative viabilities or population growth rates for the purpose of comparing several management options (Nur et al.2012, p.
-13); the latter is recommended as the more reliable interpretation and use for PVA models (Akçakaya and Raphael 1998, p.
+“The purpose of the Nur et al. (2013) study was to evaluate the management benefits of house mouse eradication on the Sout Farallon Islands ashy storm-petrel colony by analyzing the impacts of burrowing owl predation (which is influenced by mouse presence) on the storm-petrels.
+In addition to analyzing impacts of owl predation on storm-petrel predation levels and adult survivorship, the study analyzed recent trends in the ashy storm-petrel population index for the South Farallon Islands, which is based on mist-netting, and used recent estimated trends to model potential future storm-petrel population trends with and without a reduction in the number of overwintering burrowing owls.
+Numbers of wintering burrowing owls are expected to be reduced with no mice on the islands. ; the latter is recommended as the more reliable interpretation and use for PVA models (Akçakaya and Raphael 1998, p.
 891; Beissinger et al.1998, p.
 832).
 The efficacy of PVAs for predicting long-term population trends and probability of extinction is widely debated in the literature (Fieberg and Ellner 2000, p.
 2046; Coulson et al. 2001, p.
 221; but see Brook et al. 2000, p.
 836).
 PVAs are considered much more reliable for comparing the efficacy of management options, as relative results such as management choices are less sensitive to data gaps or assumptions inherent to any statistical model (Akçakaya and Raphael 1998, p.
 891; Beissinger et al.1998, p.
 833, Coulson et al. 2001, p.
 221).
 We also note that this study was limited to the SE Farallon Island population, and not to the entire range of the species.

-The Nur et al. model uses data from a small number of years to predict future population trends which limits its use in determining the current and future status of the species as a whole.
+Nur et al. used model uses data from a small number of years to predict future population trends which limits its use in determining the current and future status of the species as a whole.
 Only the most recent 6 years of ashy storm-petrel population index data was incorporated into the model.
 Only the most recent 3 years of data were used to obtain an average burrowing owl population size, which the model then used to predict future population trends of ashy storm-petrels.
 This small subset of data used makes the model’s predictions very sensitive to any variations in burrowing owl numbers in the future.
 A 6 year timeframe is likely too short to produce a significant result with these methods (Nur et al. 2013, p.
 25).
 Natural variations and fluctuations in environmental conditions or population parameters are not evaluated in determistic models of the type used in this study.
 These models indicate that reducing burrowing owls on SE Faralon Island will likely benefit the ashy storm-petrel population on the island.
 However, because there is no clear long term trend in ashy storm-petrel populations, it is unknown what future population trend trajectory will accurately reflect the effect that burrowing owls will have in the future.